takeyamajp/PowerQuery-IndexRowsForEachGroup/README.md

 Star this repository if it is useful for you.

 In this library, it is possible to assign sequential numbers in the exact and intended order.
-Also, This library fully preserves column type information.
+Also, This library fully preserves column types.

 - [Sample Code](#sample-code)
 - [Parameters](#parameters)